 How to (And Why) Create a Basic Drop Down or Data Validation List in Excel

-Using a drop down list or data validation list in Excel is useful for the following reasons:
+Using a drop down list data validation or a drop down list in Excel is useful for the following reasons:

 - Data validation lists in Excel tells users the required and expected input.